-The Maine Masonic College is an initiative of the Grand Lodge of Masons in Maine - the Freemasons.
-Our goal is to create educational opportunities for Freemasons in our jurisdiction and for friends and neighbors in the communities where we live and work.
+The Maine Masonic College is an initiative of the Grand Lodge of Masons in Maine - the fraternity of Freemasons.
+Our goal is to create educational opportunities for members in our jurisdiction and for friends and neighbors in the communities where we live and work.

 Special Shorter Programs: The Maine Masonic College also provides shorter programs of high interest and use to the Craft.
 These presentation are especially well suited for lodge and district settings.
 Topics include The Amazing Fellowcraft Degree, Harmony of the Seasons, Cosmology and Our Ritual, The Letter G, Masonry and the American Revolution.
 Contact R. W. Donald McDougal, Chairman of this service to the Craft.